bahtiyartan/troia/docs/74VectorDB.rst

 Checking Collection Existence
 =============================

 To check collection existence the action name must be COLLECTIONEXISTS.
-Here is the sample command.
+Here is the sample code:

 ::